SamZorSec/Arilux_AL-LC0X/README.md

 ### Effect
 An effect will set the color, effects are usually based on timings like flashing leds, strobe or slow fades.
+Only one effect can be active at a time.

 ### Filter
 A filter will take the output of a effect and apply an additional transformation.
 THis can include color correct and/or fading the HSB to create smooth transitions between colors.
+Only one filter can be active at a time.
+NOTE: List of filter is on my todo..

 #### Control